carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ~~~
 {: .output}

-> ## Notes
+> ## Best practices
-> Get_homologues suggests that you run your data with a directory because you could add a new file *.gbk* in the future, if necessary.
+> Get_homologues suggests that the user run their data inside a directory as in the future they might want to add a new *.gbk* file to the analysis.
 {: .callout}